- Human Evolution Research

 Do these dates truly indicate the oldest hominin dispersal from Africa to East Asia?
 Further surveys and excavations in promising areas such as the Nihewan and sites in southern China are necessary to keep pursuing the answer to this question.

-So: The evidence point to Homo erectus as the first.
-In fact, the relatively longer legs of this species than in earlier hominins, may also signal this is species was the first human ancestor capable of ranging over a wide geographic area.
-The caution is this: The oldest Indonesian fossils discovered so far are not complete enough to definitively assign to H. erectus.
+The evidence point to Homo erectus as the first.
+In fact, the relatively longer legs of this species than in earlier hominins may also signal this is species was the first human ancestor capable of ranging over a wide geographic area.
+However, the oldest Indonesian fossils discovered so far are not complete enough to definitively assign to H. erectus.
 The Yuanmou teeth are not by themselves sufficient to say they represent H. erectus.
 Finally, the ‘hobbit’ H. floresiensis is an enigma as to whether its direct ancestor was H. erectus or an earlier species of the genus Homo.
 The case is still open, then, about which species was the first to reach East Asia.

 The dispersal to East Asia, nonetheless, culminated in the ability of hominins to adapt to a wide variety of environments and, eventually, H. erectus was able to persist in this part of the world for more than 1 million years prior to the arrival of H. sapiens.